-The second round of Mondale Research Fellows will be award this spring.
-Applications should be submitted by Monday, April 22, 2013 via electronic mail to firstname.lastname@example.org.
+The Mondale Research Fellows will be awarded in June 2014.
+Applications should be submitted by Friday, May 30, 2014 via electronic mail to firstname.lastname@example.org.
 Please note in the subject line “Mondale Research Fellowship.”

 All applications will be evaluated by a review committee of Lawrence R. Jacobs (Professor, Humphrey School of Public Affairs) and David Hage (Star Tribune).